 2025

-Seen by the Sun is an interactive installation that uses infrared light, a parabolic mirror, and computer vision to channel concentrated heat through artificial awareness.
+Seen by the Sun is an interactive installation that uses infrared light, a parabolic mirror, and computer vision to channel concentrated heat through human awareness.
 It explores the parallels between heat, light, and attention—each capable of dispersing widely or focusing with precision.
 The work invites the audience to experience the intense, unrelenting warmth of being truly seen.
-But what happens when this act of seeing is no longer human, yet artificial?
+But what happens when this act of seeing is no longer human, yet mediated by the artificial?

 The work explores thermoception of infrared radiation (i.e. the feeling of light) as a gateway to deeper bodily awareness.
-Similar to how sounds can only be felt by the body below a certain frequency, so also can light only be felt by the body in the infrared spectrum.
+Similar to how infrasonic sounds can only be felt by the body, so also can light only be felt by the body within the infrared spectrum.

 In an era where digital distractions pull us away from the physical, how can we reconnect with our own corporeal presence?
 Why have so many ancient traditions emphasized embodied awareness?
-This work invites you to rediscover the intimate dialogue between body sensations and your sense of self, in a time where the entities attending to us are becoming increasingly machine driven.
+And what ancient role does the sun play in the embodiment of the human?
+The piece invites you to discover the intimate dialogue between body sensations and the strange sense of being Seen by the Sun.

 You step into a dark room.
 Hanging from the ceiling is an artificial sun — like a searchlight casting a red, warm glow.
 It moves slowly, as if scanning for something.
 Then, suddenly, it locks onto you.
 The intensity of the light is tangible.
-It feels as though attention itself is bearing down on you, and you begin to sweat under its weight.
+It feels as though it's awareness itself is shining down on you, and you begin to sweat under its warmth.

 And yet, your body relaxes in the glow of the infrared radiation.
 You start to move around, and the light follows you.
-As if it’s aware of your presence.
+As if conscious of your presence.

 Video documentation by Stimuleringsfonds